 Read our full guide to using Google Flights Explore!

-How to Set Alerts to Track Price Changes
+How to Set Price Alerts

 If you've ever stressed about the price of your flight increasing (or dropping after you book), you're covered here, too.